pantheon-systems/customer-secrets-php-sdk/docs/Upgrade from Lockr.md

 Before you begin, you will need the following:

-- A Pantheon Site with a working connection to Lockr.
+- A Pantheon Site with a working connection to Lockr with
+- PHP version 7.4 or later on the running site environment
 - A Pantheon account with the necessary permissions to create and manage secrets.
 - A Lockr account with the necessary permissions to access and manage secrets.
 - PHP 7.4 or later installed on your local machine.
-- Composer installed on your local machine.
 - The `terminus` CLI installed on your local machine.
 - The Customer Secrets Manager plugin for Terminus installed on your local machine.